 TECHEAST’S GUIDE TO THE PUBLIC SECTOR PROCUREMENT PROCESS

 Good news: the government is committed to working with SMEs.
-According to Marketing Donut, the government wants SMEs to service 33% of its public sector contracts by 2020.
+According to Emma Jones, Crown Representative for Small Business, the government wants 33% of central government spending to go to SMEs by 2022.

 While larger corporations are still encouraged to apply for public sector projects, the government has taken several steps to “level the playing-field” for SMEs.
 These include the simplification of the bidding process, more SME-friendly payment terms, and the potential to split large projects into smaller jobs suitable for SMEs.